+A majority of college students is receptive to donating blood or other genetic material for scientific research, according to a new study from Southern Methodist University, Dallas.
 In what appears to be the first study to gauge college students’ willingness to donate to a genetic biobank, the study surveyed 250 male and female undergraduate and graduate students.
-Continue reading

 Pilot study looks at women with rare Triple Negative breast cancer, which often strikes young women, minorities